Vietnam and Russia aim to triple bilateral trade by 2020

 - FAA evaluates a potential design flaw on Boeing's 737 MAX after Lion Air crash

+Vietnamese Prime Minister Nguyen Xuan Phuc said cooperation in defense and security and other areas has seen positive results.

-Phuc said the two countries will be able to cooperate more effectively through the Russian-led Eurasian Economic Union trade deal, which took effect in 2016, and will boost bilateral trade volume to $10 billion by 2020.
+Phuc said the two countries will be able to cooperate more effectively through the Russian-led Eurasian Economic Union trade deal which took effect in 2016, and will boost bilateral trade to $10 billion by 2020.

+Medvedev was scheduled to meet with Vietnamese President Nguyen Phu Trong and National Assembly Chairwoman Nguyen Thi Kim Ngan later Monday before concluding his visit.